Duncan House, Castlecrag: Aesthetic and technical significance

 The house has aesthetic and technical significance, embodying the materials and planning vision of Walter Burley Griffin and Marion Mahony Griffin.
-The house is a diminutive yet perfectly proportioned example of W B Griffin's work, using his patented knitlock concrete, ribbed and gracefully crenellated, yet grounded in the earth through the use of heavy rusticated protruding stone corner piers.
+The house is a small but typically proportioned example of W B Griffin's work, using his patented knitlock concrete, ribbed and crenellated, and grounded in the earth through the use of heavy rusticated protruding stone corner piers.
 The unique roofing and flooring systems also sat the house closer to ground level than more commonly elevated houses.
-The house is technically unusual and significant, being the last Griffin-designed house to be built in Castlecrag, and exhibiting a form of knitlock benefitting from the introduction of galvanising for its steel reinforcing.
+The house is technically significant, being the last Griffin-designed house to be built in Castlecrag, and exhibiting a form of knitlock benefitting from the introduction of galvanising for its steel reinforcing.

 The Duncan House is aesthetically significant for blending with its setting, situated below a slope and backing onto a reserve.
 The chevron motif french doors open to the garden in close proximity, modeling methods of home building several decades ahead of later popular trends.